Presenter Checklist (Make a copy or download these important key dates!)

 - ✓ Select “Save” to convert PDF.

 This is a tough question to answer since...it depends.
-It depends on your presentation skills and comfort level with the content.
-A good rule of thumb, however, is that for every hour you spend presenting, you will want to spend 10x that time preparing.
+It depends on your presenting skills and comfort level with the content.
+A good rule of thumb, though, is that for every hour you spend presenting, you want to spend 10x that preparing.
 Preparation is the single most important part of making a successful presentation!

 Don’t skip any of the preparation steps: